TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-serviceprincipalname.md

 # We ran diagnostics on your Microsoft Intune subscription and found an issue

-## Recommended steps

 <!--issueDescription-->
-Microsoft Intune has a dependency on specific Service Principals to function correctly.
-We allow the ability to disable these Intune SPN's in Azure Active Directory for customers that would like to do so.
-We have detected that you are using Intune and that these SPN's are disabled which will prevent Intune from functioning correctly.
-Please follow the steps below to enable the Intune SPN's.
+Microsoft Intune has a dependency on specific Service Principals (SPNs) to function correctly.
+We allow the ability to disable these Intune SPNs in Azure Active Directory for customers that would like to do so.
+We have detected that you are using Intune and that these SPNs are disabled, which will prevent Intune from functioning correctly.
+Please re-enable sign on for **<!--$IntuneAppNames-->[IntuneAppNames]<!--/$IntuneAppNames-->**.
 <!--/issueDescription-->

-Please re-enable sign on for **<!--$IntuneAppNames-->[IntuneAppNames]<!--/$IntuneAppNames-->**.

-To remediate this situation we advise:
+## Recommended Steps

-Step 1.
-In the [Azure portal](https://portal.azure.com/), choose Azure Active Directory > Enterprise Applications, and then choose Application type of All Applications and hit apply.
+1. In the [Azure portal](https://portal.azure.com/), choose Azure Active Directory > Enterprise Applications, then choose the Application type of "All Applications" and click apply

-Step 2.
-Search for **<!--$IntuneAppNames-->[IntuneAppNames]<!--/$IntuneAppNames-->**.
+2. Search for **<!--$IntuneAppNames-->[IntuneAppNames]<!--/$IntuneAppNames-->**

-Step 3.
-Click the Application and then click Properties from the Management menu.
+3. Click the application, then click "Properties" from the Management menu

-Step 4.
-Set the enabled for sign on value to YES and hit save.
+4. Set the "enabled for sign on" value to YES
+5. Click Save

-Step 5.
-Navigate back to the Intune application in the Azure portal and confirm it's working as expected.
+6. Return to the Intune application in the Azure portal and confirm it's working as expected